-A PICC line allows medicines, nutrition, blood products, and fluids to be given into a large vein.
+A PICC line is a type of central venous catheter (central line).
+PICC stands for peripherally inserted central catheter.
+A PICC line allows medicines, nutrition, blood products, and fluids to be given to your child.
 Blood samples can also be taken.

-Your care team will teach you how to care for the PICC line.
 PICC lines must be flushed daily with heparin.
 Heparin is a medicine that keeps blood from clotting and blocking the line.
-A dressing is worn over the area to prevent infection and keep the catheter in place.
-The dressing is changed once a week.
-The dressing must be changed if it gets wet, dirty, or comes off.
+Your child will wear a dressing over the area to prevent infection and keep the line in place.
+The dressing must be changed once a week.
+The dressing must also be changed if it gets wet, dirty, or comes off.
 It is important to keep the dressing from getting wet during bathing.

 It may take a few days to get used to the PICC line.
 Your child's arm may feel sore or stiff.
 There may be some bruising.